SolarLabyrinth/solarlabyrinth.dev/src/content/articles/you-need-a-build-system.md

         run: echo "Hello World!"
 ```

 This lets us define a list of jobs we want to run in this workflow.
 Ours has 1 job called "build".
-We could name this any thing we like, but that seems descriptive for what we want to do.
+We could name this anything we like, but that seems descriptive for what we want to do.

 This build job states that it runs on "ubuntu-latest".
-This will cause GitHub to provision a linux machine for us to run our commands in the cloud.
+This will cause GitHub to provision a brand new linux machine every time this workflow runs to run the steps we specify.

 GitHub also supports Windows & MacOS runners here, but Linux is usually simpler and faster for automation such as this.

 The steps section tells github what commands to run: